-I have been a rescue dog owner since 1978, and have also fostered a 65 lb dog for 10 months, and a feisty kitten for 4 months.
-Currently I have 2 resident dogs and a long-term foster guest, In the past I have had up to 5 cats in the house at one time in addition to 2 dogs, I have nursed dogs through minor illnesses, surgeries, stroke recovery, and cancer.
+I have been a rescue dog owner since 1978; have fostered a 65 lb dog for 10 months, a 30 lb dog for 2.5 months, and a feisty kitten for 4 months.
+Currently I have 2 resident dogs, In the past I have had up to 5 cats in the house at one time in addition to 2 dogs, I have nursed dogs through minor illnesses, surgeries, stroke recovery, and cancer.
 For several years I also maintained a 20 gallon aquarium.

-I work primarily from home, which is conveniently located near the State Fairgrounds, Bullhead Park, and the VAMC.
-The Albuquerque Sunport is only 3 miles west of my home.
+I work primarily from home, which is conveniently located near the State Fairgrounds.
+The Albuquerque Sunport is only 3 miles west of my home; I-25 is about 4 miles west.
 My 1951 single story house has hardwood and linoleum floors, with many washable throw rugs for traction and comfort.
 There are two small steps into the house, and 2 steps into the backyard.